TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ## What's next

 So… what’s next? 🤔 If you’ve been reading closely, you probably noticed me hinting at a part 2 more than a few times throughout this article.
 For once, I’m actually going to split both the development process and the write-up into two parts.
-This first phase is already a beast on its own, and I want to give the next phase of the project the attention it deserves.
+This first "prototype" phase is already a beast on its own, and I want to give the next phase of the project the attention it deserves.

 Part 2 will pick up where this leaves off.
 Here's a brief look at what that will include:

-- 🧮 (Hopefully) Tackling the channel indexing issue: This is the one big unknown about Ultranet that is still left, and I want to figure out the damn thing.
+- 🧮 (Hopefully) Tackling the channel indexing issue: **This is the one big unknown about Ultranet that is still left**, and I want to figure out the damn thing.
 - 🔌 Schematic: I want to revisit the audio side of the design, particularly on adding proper balanced inputs and outputs.
 - 🧩 Final PCB layout(s): This first version was mostly a proof of concept.
 Part 2 will focus on finalizing the board design which will probably be multiple interconnected ones.
 - 📦 1U/2U Racked case: Time to move from bare PCB on the bench to something that actually looks and feels like a finished product.

-Now, just to set expectations: this second part is still a long way off 📅.
-I usually don’t start writing about a project until it’s at least 80–90% complete, and as of right now… well, the design phase hasn’t even begun.
-So it might be a while before you see the next article about this project.
+Now, just to set expectations: this second part is still a long way off.
+I usually don’t start writing about a project until it’s at least 90-95% complete, and as of right now… well, the design phase hasn’t even begun.
+It is comming because I have a (very loose) deadline, but might be a while before you see the next article about this project 📅.

 ## Conclusion

-Throughout this project, I questioned 🤔, more than once whether sticking with an FPGA implementation was the right call.
+Throughout this project, I questioned, more than once whether sticking with an FPGA implementation was the right call 🤔.
 There were definitely moments where the idea of switching to the AK4114 felt tempting.
 It would’ve simplified many things and saved me from a few late nights staring at timing diagrams wondering what broke this time.
 But the AK4114 is officially end-of-life, not to mention pretty expensive for what it does—so that option was quickly shelved 🗄️.

-There are other chips on the market, like several offerings from Texas Instruments, that could’ve filled the gap.
-But let’s be honest: where’s the fun in taking the easy route when you could be fighting with VHDL and constraints files instead? 😭 Diving into the deep end with the FPGA kept the challenge alive, and it ended up being a fantastic learning experience.
+There are other chips on the market from Texas Instruments and others, that could’ve filled the gap.
+But let’s be honest: where’s the fun in taking the easy route when you could be fighting with VHDL and constraints files instead? 😭.

+I don't think I would go with the FPGA route if this was a work project but as this is a side project that will be used in a non-critical part of my infrastructure, I acheived my primary goal with these huge projects: learning 👨🏻‍🎓.
+Diving into the deep end with the FPGA kept the challenge alive, and it ended up being a fantastic learning experience

 By sticking to the original goals, I set out at the beginning, I had to understand how things and why.
 And as frustrating as that was at times, it paid off.
 My understanding of FPGAs, and real-time audio protocols has improved quite a bit.
 Honestly, there’s no better way to learn than by getting your hands dirty, messing around with stuff, breaking it 🪓, and then figuring out how to fix it.
 It’s chaotic 💥, but it works.